-Can one backpack be fit for all your gadgets (DSLR and GoPro camera, Laptop and quadcopter)?
-Until I found out about Think Thank Photo’s new Phantom Airport Helipak™ I did not thought this is possible.
+Can one backpack be fit for all your gadgets (DSLR and GoPro camera, Laptop, and quadcopter)?
+Until I found out about Think Thank Photo’s new Phantom Airport Helipak™ I did not think this is possible.

 Airport Helipak quadcopter backpack review

 The size of this backpack is designed especially to fit into the overhead compartment of the airplane, this way you can take care of your beloved gadgets wherever you go.
-But before you fly, I recommend to check with your airline the accepted size and weight of the backpack.
+But before you fly, I recommend checking with your airline the accepted size and weight of the backpack.

-Compared to other foam molded quadcopter cases and backpacks, the Helipak has separators with velcro tapes that allows to be redesign the entire interior compartment of the backpack.
-So in just 5 minutes you can have a fully photography backpack with enough space for two DSLR cameras, 5 lenses, 2 flashes and many other accessories.
+Compared to other foam molded quadcopter cases and backpacks, the Helipak has separators with velcro tapes that allow redesigning the entire interior compartment of the backpack.
+So in just 5 minutes, you can have a full photography backpack with enough space for two DSLR cameras, 5 lenses, 2 flashes, and many other accessories.

-As in my country, 1st of Mai is an official holiday, finally I had enough time to escape in the nature.
-I loaded my new backpack with my quadcopter, photo gears, sports camera and few sandwiches :).
-After several hours of hiking the backpack with lumbar support and adjustable shoulder harness feels very comfortable.
+As in my country, 1st of Mai is an official holiday, finally, I had enough time to escape in nature.
+I loaded my new backpack with my quadcopter, photo gears, sports camera, and a few sandwiches :).
+After several hours of hiking the backpack with lumbar support and adjustable shoulder, the harness feels very comfortable.
 The articulated air-channels will keep you dry while you’re trekking by foot or mountain biking.
-It’s inevitable to be caught by the rain during spring in the mountains and it happened now too, but the content of my Think Tank Photo quadcopter backpack was perfectly safe due to its raincover with waterproof stitching.
+It’s inevitable to be caught by the rain during spring in the mountains and it happened now too, but the content of my Think Tank Photo quadcopter backpack was perfectly safe due to its rain cover with waterproof stitching.
 The rain cover will protect the backpack and its precious contain not just against rain and snow but from mud and dust.

-In my opinion, this Airport Helipak™ all-in-one backpack from Think Tank Photo is a smart choice for a comfortable and safely transportation of your Phantom quadcopter together with all your other gadgets wherever you’re going.
+In my opinion, this Airport Helipak™ all-in-one backpack from Think Tank Photo is a smart choice for comfortable and safe transportation of your Phantom quadcopter together with all your other gadgets wherever you’re going.